AI Observability app

 Concepts

 Here's how the different tabs in AI Observability AI Observability work, and what you'll use them for.
-The tabs are: Overview, Service Health, and Explorer.
+The tabs are: Overview, Service Health, Explorer, and Prompts.

 For information about GenAI concepts in Dynatrace, see Terms and concepts about AI Observability and GenAI in Dynatrace.